Definition of Varicose Veins

-Varicose VeinsVaricose veins are a common medical disease of the leg veins that is most commonly genetically inherited.
-These abnormal leg veins can manifest at any point in ones lifetime, from the teenage years all the way until the golden years.
+Varicose veins are a common medical disease of the leg veins that is most commonly genetically inherited.
+Varicose veins are abnormally enlarged, swollen, and twisted veins of the legs that have thinned out walls and weakened internal valves.
+These abnormal blue leg veins can manifest at any point in one’s lifetime, from the teenage years all the way until the golden years.
 Varicose vein disease afflicts over 25 million men and women in the United States.
 Varicose veins can occur in anyone, although women are more commonly affected and the disease can often first manifest during or after pregnancy.
 As people age, forty percent of females and twenty-five percent of males will develop varicose vein disease.

 Varicose veins first begin as rather small bulging veins beneath the skin or within the skin, but over time they get larger and more numerous.
 Once the abnormal veins begin to grow in the leg, they tend to multiply rather quickly.
-More and more new abnormal vein branches develop on the leg over time, just like a tree grows new branches as time passes.
-And just like a tree or plant, these abnormal blue bulging veins also enlarge and get bigger and more bulgy as time passes.
+More and more new abnormal vein branches develop in the leg over time, just like a tree grows new branches as time passes.
+And just like a tree or plant, these abnormal blue bulging veins also enlarge and grow bigger and bulgier as time passes.
 Soon the leg has multiple areas of worm-like bulging blue veins protruding beneath the skin or within the skin.

-Varicose vein disease never tends to stabilize, but rather always worsens as the years pass.
+Varicose vein disease never tends to stabilize, but rather always worsens as the year’s pass.
 This progression is one reason that it is so important to get varicose veins evaluated early before further damage can occur to the leg circulation.
 The longer that the disease is neglected, the worse the legs appear and the more symptoms that develop.
 Also, the longer that the vein disease is present the more difficult it is to treat.

-The most common genetically faulty veins to become diseased in the legs are known as the saphenous veins.
+The most common genetically faulty veins to become diseased in the legs are known as saphenous veins.
 These veins are located in both the upper and lower legs.
 The most common location of varicose vein disease is the inner calf and back of the calf.
 But varicose vein disease can occur in any location of the leg from the groin all the way down to the foot.
 Varicose vein disease commonly involves both legs but it can be isolated to a single leg.
-If one leg is involved, it can be beneficial to have the opposite leg evaluated by ultrasound as well to see if the same process is occurring in that leg.
+If one leg is involved, it can be beneficial to have the opposite leg evaluated by venous ultrasound as well to see if the same process is occurring in that leg.